 CHARLES BARBER, Professor, Department of Art and Archeology, Princeton University

-ROLAND BETANCOURT, Assistant Professor, Art History, University of California, Irvine
+ROLAND BETANCOURT, Associate Professor, Art History, University of California, Irvine

 ANNEMARIE WEYL CARR, Professor Emerita of Art History, Southern Methodist University

 BÉATRICE CASEAU-CHEVALLIER, Professor of Byzantine History, Paris-Sorbonne University

 HELEN EVANS, Mary and Michael Jaharis Curator of Byzantine Art, Metropolitan Museum of Art

 HOLGER KLEIN, Professor, Department of Art History and Archaeology, Columbia University

 SEAN LEATHERBURY, Assistant Professor, Art History, Bowling Green State University